walinejs/waline/docs/src/en/cookbook/customize/locale.md

 icon: i18n
 ---

-This cookbook guides you to customize `@waline/client` multilingual and display text.
+This cookbook guides you to customize Waline multilingual and display text.

 <!-- more -->

-## Introduction
+## Customize client language and text

 `@waline/client` provides the `locale` option, through which you can customize multiple languages and display text.